markbailey/firebase-query/README.md

 # firebase-query

-A TypeScript library for querying Firebase and managing local cache with IndexedDB, designed for React applications.
+A TypeScript library for querying Firebase, designed for React applications.
 Built with Vite for fast builds and modern tooling.

 ## Features